Frodo-Web/frodo-tips/linux-admin/rabbitmq.md

 - Resource Partitioning
 - Policy Isolation
 - Message Routing Isolation
-- Ease of Management and Monitoring
+- Ease of Management and Monitoring <br>

 An Example of Policy on all queues (.*) in virtual host my_host:
 ````
 rabbitmqctl add_vhost my_vhost